Labirintami/doc/docs/api/methods.md

 ```

 :::note
-Please note that for a text in the Markdown format you need to define paragraphs by empty lines.
+Note, that for a text in the Markdown format you need to define paragraphs by empty lines.
 :::